-- 2) Active State: The operational state in which the computer server is carrying out work in response to prior or concurrent external requests (e.g., instruction over the network).
-Active state includes both (1) active processing and (2) data seeking/retrieval from memory, cache, or internal/external storage while awaiting further input over the network. - G) Other Key Terms: - 1) Controller System: A computer or computer server that manages a benchmark evaluation process.
-The controller system performs the following functions: - A. start and stop each segment (phase) of the performance benchmark; - B. control the workload demands of the performance benchmark; - C. start and stop data collection from the power analyzer so that power and performance data from each phase can be correlated; - D. store log files containing benchmark power and performance information; - E. convert raw data into a suitable format for benchmark reporting, submission and validation; and - F. collect and store environmental data, if automated for the benchmark. - 2) Network Client (Testing): A computer or computer server that generates workload traffic for transmission to a unit under test (UUT) connected via a network switch. - RAS Features: An acronym for reliability, availability, and serviceability features.
+- 1) Controller System: A computer or computer server that manages a benchmark evaluation process.
+The controller system performs the following functions: - A. start and stop each segment (phase) of the performance benchmark; - B. control the workload demands of the performance benchmark; - C. start and stop data collection from the power analyzer so that power and performance data from each phase can be correlated; - D. store log files containing benchmark power and performance information; - convert raw data into a suitable format for benchmark reporting, submission and validation; and - F. collect and store environmental data, if automated for the benchmark. - 2) Network Client (Testing): A computer or computer server that generates workload traffic for transmission to a unit under test (UUT) connected via a network switch. - 3) RAS Features: An acronym for reliability, availability, and serviceability features.
 RAS is sometimes expanded to RASM, which adds "Manageability" criteria.
-The three primary components of RAS as related to a computer server are defined as follows: - A. Reliability Features: Features that support a server's ability to perform its intended function without interruption due to component failures (e.g., component selection, temperature and/or voltage de-rating, error detection and correction). - B. Availability Features: Features that support a server's ability to maximize operation at normal capacity for a given duration of downtime (e.g., redundancy [both at micro- and macro-level]). - C. Serviceability Features: Features that support a server's ability to be serviced without interrupting operation of the server (e.g., hot plugging). - Server Processor Utilization: The ratio of processor computing activity to full-load processor computing activity at a specified voltage and frequency, measured instantaneously or with a short term average of use over a set of active and/or idle cycles. - 5) Hypervisor: A type of hardware virtualization technique that enables multiple guest operating systems to run on a single host system at the same time. - 6) Auxiliary Processing Accelerators (APAs): Computing expansion add-in cards installed in general-purpose add-in expansion slots (e.g., GPGPUs installed in a PCI slot). - 7) Buffered DDR Channel: Channel or Memory Port connecting a Memory Controller to a defined number of memory devices (e.g. DIMMs) in a computer server.
+The three primary components of RAS as related to a computer server are defined as follows: - A. Reliability Features: Features that support a server's ability to perform its intended function without interruption due to component failures (e.g., component selection, temperature and/or voltage de-rating, error detection and correction). - B. Availability Features: Features that support a server's ability to maximize operation at normal capacity for a given duration of downtime (e.g., redundancy [both at micro- and macro-level]). - C. Serviceability Features: Features that support a server's ability to be serviced without interrupting operation of the server (e.g., hot plugging). - 4) Server Processor Utilization: The ratio of processor computing activity to full-load processor computing activity at a specified voltage and frequency, measured instantaneously or with a short term average of use over a set of active and/or idle cycles. - 5) Hypervisor: A type of hardware virtualization technique that enables multiple guest operating systems to run on a single host system at the same time. - 6) Auxiliary Processing Accelerators (APAs): Computing expansion add-in cards installed in general-purpose add-in expansion slots (e.g., GPGPUs installed in a PCI slot). - 7) Buffered DDR Channel: Channel or Memory Port connecting a Memory Controller to a defined number of memory devices (e.g. DIMMs) in a computer server.
 A typical computer server may contain multiple Memory Controllers, which may in turn support one or more Buffered DDR Channels.
-As such, each Buffered DDR Channel serves only a fraction of the total addressable memory space in a computer server. - Product Family: A high-level description referring to a group of computers sharing one chassis/motherboard combination that often contains hundreds of possible hardware and software configurations. - Common Product Family Attributes: A set of features common to all models/configurations within a product family that constitute a common basic design.
+As such, each Buffered DDR Channel serves only a fraction of the total addressable memory space in a computer server. - H) Product Family: A high-level description referring to a group of computers sharing one chassis/motherboard combination that often contains hundreds of possible hardware and software configurations. - 1) Common Product Family Attributes: A set of features common to all models/configurations within a product family that constitute a common basic design.
 All models/configurations within a product family must share the following: